meliorence/react-native-snap-carousel/README.md

 ### Built-in layouts

-In version `3.6.0`, we've added two new layouts on top of the default one: one called 'stack', which mimic a stack of cards, and another called 'tinder', since it has a Tinder-like animation.
+In version `3.6.0`, we've added two new layouts on top of the original one: the first one is called 'stack' since it mimics a stack of cards, and the other one is called 'tinder' since it provides a Tinder-like animation.

-You can choose between the three of them with [the new prop `layout`](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/PROPS_METHODS_AND_GETTERS.md#style-and-animation) and you can change the card offset in the 'stack' and 'tinder' layouts with [prop `layoutCardOffset`](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/PROPS_METHODS_AND_GETTERS.md#style-and-animation)]
+You can choose between the three of them using [the new prop `layout`](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/PROPS_METHODS_AND_GETTERS.md#style-and-animation) and you can modify the default card offset in the 'stack' and 'tinder' layouts with [prop `layoutCardOffset`](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/PROPS_METHODS_AND_GETTERS.md#style-and-animation)]

 ![react-native-snap-carousel default layout](https://i.imgur.com/e1WbZcu.gif)
 ```javascript